cbartram/form-validation/README.md

 Finally start the local server using `npm start`

 The server will be available at `http://localhost:3000` and you can use any HTTP REST client to make post requests to the server.
-The entrypoint into the application is found under `/form-validation/src/index.js`
+The entry point into the application is found under `/form-validation/src/index.js`

-### How to Use
+### Using Form Validation

-Since this Validator was designed as Express Middleware it sits right between the request being received by express and when it is processed in the routes callback function and is extremely easy to implement!
-Lets take a quick look at an example:
+Since this Validator was designed as Express Middleware it sits right between the request being received by express and when the request is processed in the routes callback function.
+It is extremely easy to implement form validation for your NodeJS Backend!

+Lets take a quick look at a basic express example:
 ```javascript
 const Validator = require("form-validation");